 Once the company decides to go global, they should integrate localization into their business planning.
 It is critical to do extensive research before embarking on conquering foreign markets.
 Localization plays a major part in the success of the globalization initiative.

 Intuition is not something that should dictate the direction that a company should take.
-The company should have reliable reports and data on local rules, regulations and applicable laws, local consumer behavior, preferences and spending habits, competition, preferred language and local traditions and beliefs.
+The company should have reliable reports and data on local rules, regulations and applicable laws, local consumer behaviour, preferences and spending habits, competition, preferred language and local traditions and beliefs.

-- Honor local flags
+- Honour local flags

 This is not the case in other countries, though.
 It is not allowed in Azerbaijan.
 The flag of Saudi Arabia has text from the Qur'an and it is considered illegal to hang it in a different direction.
 It cannot be used on soccer balls, for example, because it is offensive and sacrilegious to kick something with text from the Qur'an.